Placement group

 Is it possible to apply for a part-time placement?

-Yes - please refer to the PGR Career Enhancement Placement Scheme guide for the implictaions of doing the placement part-time.
+Yes - please refer to the PGR Career Enhancement Placement Scheme guide for the implications and restrictions of doing the placement part-time.

 I'm not able to find a placement myself.
-Will there be any other placement opportunities I can apply for?
+Will there be any opportunities I can apply for?

-Yes - any placements opportunities suitable for postgraduate researchers that School Directors of External Engagement are able to set up with current partner organisations or placements within the College (e.g. in the Library) will be advertised to all PGRs, and funded through the PGR Career Enhancement Placement Scheme.
+Yes - any placements opportunities suitable for postgraduate researchers that School Directors of External Engagement are able to set up with current partner organisations will be advertised to all PGRs, and funded through the PGR Career Enhancement Placement Scheme.

 Does this scheme cover placements which are integral to my research?